rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

        'c1'  | -10.0   -7.4   -5.4   -3.4
        'c2'  | -96.4  -72.2  -52.3  -34.0

 The main run time (see :numref:`normedRatingGraph` Lines 23-29) is spent by the class constructor in computing a bipolar-valued outranking relation on the extended actions set including both the new alternatives as well as the quartile class limits.
-In case of large volumes, i.e. many new decision alternatives and centile classes for instance, a multi-threading version may be used when multiple processing cores are available (see the technical description of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class).
+In case of large volumes, i.e. many new decision alternatives and centile classes for instance, a multi-threading version may be used when multiple processing cores are available (see the technical description of the :py:class:`sortingDigraphs.LearnedQuantilesRatingDigraph` class).

 The actual rating procedure will rely on a complete ranking of the new decision alternatives as well as the quantile class limits obtained from the corresponding bipolar-valued outranking digraph.
 Two efficient and scalable ranking rules, the **Copeland** and its valued version, the **Netflows** rule may be used for this purpose.
 The *rankingRule* parameter allows to choose one of both.
-With *rankingRule='best'* (see :numref:`limitingProfiles` Line 2 ) the :code:`NormedQuantilesRatingDigraph` constructor will choose the ranking rule that results in the highest ordinal correlation with the given outranking relation (see [BIS-2012]_).
+With *rankingRule='best'* (see :numref:`limitingProfiles` Line 2 ) the :code:`LearnedQuantilesRatingDigraph` constructor will choose the ranking rule that results in the highest ordinal correlation with the given outranking relation (see [BIS-2012]_).

 In this rating example, the *Copeland* rule appears to be the more appropriate ranking rule.